ericung/mbeprep/cases/AmericanKatana/readme.md

 Anderson – Female.
 Friends with the characters above

 Rafael – Male.
 Poor, old man who rides his bike to the dojo hidden in town.
 A little bit of a swindler but mostly good.
 Always looking for a way to learn.
+Hides more than he appears and seems to be a very good friend of Bruce almost like they have history.

 Maven – Male.
 Cool guy at the powerlifting gym who despite always getting a split second to make things work surprises everyone